Documents and announcements

 Read our Terms and Conditions, attachments and any additional information available to you here prior to opening an account or performing any transactions.

 Forex Trading is provided by Conotoxia Ltd., which has the right to use the Conotoxia trademark.
 Conotoxia Ltd. is regulated by CySEC (licence no. 336/17).
-79% of retail investor accounts lose money when trading CFDs with this provider.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+78% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 Conotoxia Ltd. owns and maintains this site.
 No act of downloading or otherwise copying from this site will transfer the right of ownership of the software or material to you.
 The company reserves all rights with respect to copyright and trademark ownership of all material on this site and will enforce such rights to the full extent of the law.